Peter Parker (2002 film series character): Spider-Man (2002)

-Peter is introduced as a 17-year-old shy, bespectacled outsider at Midtown High School in New York City with a longtime crush on his neighbor Mary Jane Watson.
+Peter is introduced as an 18-year-old shy, bespectacled outsider at Midtown High School in New York City with a longtime crush on his neighbor Mary Jane Watson, during the year 2002.
 Prior to a school field trip to Columbia University, Peter meets up with his best friend Harry Osborn, who introduces him to his father Norman, the CEO of Oscorp whom Peter idolizes.
 As Peter, Harry, Mary Jane, and their classmates tour a genetics laboratory at the university, Mary Jane notes one of 15 genetically modified super-spiders in an exhibit missing.
 The spider in question drops onto Peter as he takes a picture of MJ for the school newspaper and bites him.
 Peter falls ill upon returning home and passes out in his room.

 The next morning, Peter finds he is no longer near-sighted and that his body is now at peak physical condition.
 He also discovers he has developed spider-like superpowers, which allow him to avoid injury during a confrontation with rival and bully Flash Thompson, Mary Jane's ex-boyfriend, and Peter knocks Flash out with one punch, though he later apologizes to Mary Jane for the confrontation.
 After noticing Flash's new car, Peter considers impressing Mary Jane with his own car.
 Brushing off his Uncle Ben's advice that "with great power comes great responsibility", he enters an underground wrestling tournament to raise the money and wins his first match, but the promoter cheats him of his earnings.
-When a robber suddenly robs the promoter's office, Peter allows him to escape.
+When a robber suddenly robs the promoter's office, Peter retaliates against the promoter by allowing the robber to escape.
 Moments later, he discovers Ben was carjacked and killed with a pistol.
 Enraged, Peter pursues and confronts the carjacker, only to realize it was the robber he let escape.
-After Peter disarms him, the carjacker flees but dies after falling out a window.
+After Peter disarms him, the carjacker attempts to flee but dies after falling out a window.